keemcodes/keemBot/readme.md

 # keemBot IRC powered Twitch bot
 I coded this bot in mSL which is a small scripting language for mIRC.
-This is a dice rolling style chat bot which allows users to create accounts and track their score in a number of chat games.
+This was made in 2018 This is a dice rolling style chat bot which allows users to create accounts and track their score in a number of chat games.
 This bot also allowed twitch chat viewers to challenge the streamer.
 It would also track how many challenges users posed to the streamer and a ton of other details